Dear JAT members,

-Essays should please be up to 600 words in English or up to 1800 characters in Japanese for the body of the essay.
-The essay should also have a title and your name.
-Your name may be in either English or Japanese—preferably in the same language as your essay—but should show the reading in either case.
+The guidelines are that your essay should be up to 600 words in English or up to 1800 characters in Japanese.
+The essay should also have a title and your name (including how to pronounce it).
 In no case may the essay exceed two printed pages.
-(This is something that will be obvious at step 4, when we will ask you to trim it if it runs over.)
+(This is something that will be obvious when it is laid out.
+We will ask you to trim it if it runs over.)

 Deadline: August 1st

 In principle, we will not edit your essay.
 What you write is who you are.
 Rather, we will just collect the essays and send them to the printer, who will standardize the font and type size and do the lay-out.
 Once we get things back from the printer, we will send you your essay and ask you to proof it, tell us what, if anything, needs to be corrected and the corrected essay will be printed.
 As mentioned, there is no provision for us to edit your essay.
 Getting it right is your responsibility.

 Taking this opportunity, we would like to introduce that Peter Winchcomb-Wada, Nobumi Suzuki and Yukari Watanabe have taken over the Anthology activities from our great predecessors, Fred Uleman and Akiko Endo, and will keep the team going from 2022 and onward.

 We look forward to hearing from you.
 Essays (and questions) should be sent to anthology_at_jat.org.
 Thank you.

 Anthology Committee (Peter Winchcomb-Wada, Nobumi Suzuki, Yukari Watanabe)